USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 Advantages Of FedEx For Business Shipping

-FedEx has many of the same advantages that UPS does, including a great tracking system and speedy delivery.
+FedEx has many of the same advantages as UPS, including a great tracking system and speedy delivery.
 Here’s what you can expect from FedEx:

 - A Precise Tracking System: FedEx offers customers a robust tracking system.
 You can view your shipments’ progress every step of the way.
 Your customers can also use FedEx’s delivery manager to hold packages at a FedEx office or schedule delivery for a specific time.

 - Saturday Delivery: Saturday delivery is available at no extra charge when you ship via FedEx Home Delivery.
-Delivering products just two days earlier through FedEx can make a huge impact on customer satisfaction.
+Delivering products just two days earlier through FedEx can greatly impact customer satisfaction.

 - Discounts Available: Signing up for a personal or business account grants you immediate access to FedEx’s discounted shipping rates.
 You don’t need to do anything else.
-If you are selling and shipping products, FedEx recommends that you sign up for a business account (even if you’re a sole proprietor) to gain access to its rewards program.
+If you are selling and shipping products, FedEx recommends signing up for a business account (even if you’re a sole proprietor) to gain access to its rewards program.

 Disadvantages Of FedEx For Business Shipping